-

 Custom tasks

-At the request of the customer, we perform audits, inspections and analyzes with a specific purpose and scope.
+At the request of the client, we perform audits, inspections and analyzes with a specific purpose and scope.

 -